-However, wands have an advantage over irons because you can get closer to the roots and you get a crease-free finish but they present a learning curve to less experienced users.
+However, wands have an advantage over irons because you can get closer to the roots and get a crease-free finish but they present a learning curve to less experienced users.

 With Clamps or Go Clipless?

 Should you choose a curler with clamps or should you go clipless?
-The beauty of a curler with built-in clamp is that hair curling becomes even more foolproof and convenient for most people.
+The beauty of a curler with a built-in clamp is that hair curling becomes even more foolproof and convenient for most people.
 This is a great feature for those who are new to hair curling.
 However, you might end up crimping your hair if you don’t unroll your hair fast enough or if the clamp holds the hair too tightly.

-A clipless curler might be hard to control if you are curling long tresses but not so much if you have short hair.
+A clipless curler might be hard to control if you are curling long tresses, but not so much if you have short hair.
 Be sure to get a clipless curler with a cool tip.
 I feel that this curler gives you more control and precision when curling short hair.
 Thankfully, there are so many clipless curling irons for short hair, you’re spoiled with options!

 Static or Rotating Curling Wand

 Users with short hair could decide between a static or a rotating curling wand.
-A static curling wand is a basic styling tool with frills-free design.
+A static curling wand is a basic styling tool with a frills-free design.
 The barrel does not move so you have to manipulate the curler as you see fit to create the hairstyle that you want.

 What’s the Best Way to Use a Curling Iron on Short Hair?

-Prep your hair by drying it thoroughly then applying heat protectant along the lengths.
+Prep your hair by drying it thoroughly and then applying heat protectant along the lengths.
 You can also use a mousse to add texture to your hair, especially if it’s straight and freshly washed.